atimous20/git-course-example/folder/README.md

 3. git commit -m "adding ..." -- creates a commit

 We are about to make a commit without best practices.

+# Word of advice -- Commit early, commit often in software development